 When it comes to selling their main homes, one of them has to pay tax and the other does not.

 Jason is a residential property dealer and over the past 6 years, he has bought and sold 4 houses.
 He's always lived in the properties with his partner.
 Because Jason has a regular pattern of buying and selling residential property, any profit he made from selling his homes will be taxable.

 Kevin sold his last main home more than 5 years ago and the one before that 10 years ago.
-Because this is Kevin's main home and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax when he sells his main home.
+Because this is Kevin's main home, has been for the whole time during the bright-line period, and he does not have a regular pattern of buying and selling residential property, he will not have to pay tax when he sells his main home.

 Example: Anika owns a 3 story house

 Does the main home exclusion apply when you rent part of the property you live in?

 Anika owns a 3-storey house that she bought after 1 October 2015.
 She lives on the 1st floor and rents out the other 2 floors.

 If Anika sold the property within any bright-line period, she cannot use the main home exclusion because more than 50% of the property is rented out.